Quick answer

 What makes AP French hard?

 AP French is hard because it tests communication, not just grammar.
 You need to understand authentic articles, charts, interviews, podcasts, conversations, and presentations.
-Then you need to respond in French through email, an argumentative essay, a simulated conversation, and a cultural comparison.
+Then you need to respond in French through email, an argumentative essay, a Project Q&A, and a Project Presentation and Project Q&A.

 The hardest part for many students is switching between modes.
 You might feel comfortable reading but freeze when speaking.
 You might know grammar rules but struggle to write a clear essay that uses all three sources.